+Non-Ranked Player

-Non-Ranked Player District Ranked Player Sectionally Ranked Player Nationally Ranked Player
+District Ranked Player

+Sectionally Ranked Player

+Nationally Ranked Player
-3) Is there a misalignment in the level you are striving for and the workload you are doing?

-- 4) How many practice sets are you playing a week? - 5) How many "stars" is your typical practice match that you play? (circle one)
+- 3) Is there a misalignment in the level you are striving for and the workload you are doing? - 4) How many practice sets are you playing a week? - 5) How many "stars" is your typical practice match that you play? (circle one) -

-6) Excluding tournaments or league play, list the last four people that you played a practice set or match against.
-To the right of the player's name, list how many stars that match was worth.
+6) st the last four people that you played a practice player's name, list how many stars that match

 Opponent Stars

-- -

-- -

-- -

 - -

 7) Do you rely on other people to set up your practice matches?

 Who?

 Why?